tarkus/recore/README.md

-Nohm-extend provide a way to extend [nohm](https://github.com/maritz/nohm) models
+Record ORM provide a way to extend [nohm](https://github.com/maritz/nohm) models

-With nohm-extend you can
+With Record ORM you can
 * Add class methods to models
 * Add instance methods